Unam3dd/Dopcode/README.md

-# Dopcode
+# Dopcode is opcode decoder x86 intel
-Opcode decoder (Alpha) this code is very ugly
+working in progress...